nick-ng/dice-city/README.md

 ## Development

 1. `npm install`
-2. `npm start` - This starts 4 docker containers and Vite
+2. `npm start` - Vite
+3. In second window run `./dev.sh` - 3 docker containers and esbuild
    - `dice-city-server`: handles http requests
    - `dice-city-worker`: handles game logic
-   - `dice-city-front-end`: rebuilds front-end during development
    - `redis`: a Redis instance
-3. In second window run `./dev.sh`
-4. (Optional) In a third window run `npm run dev-logs` or click on the container in Docker Desktop
+4. (Optional) In a third window run `npm run logs` or click on the container in Docker Desktop

 ## Forking (on different GitHub account)